SIPS and Duodenal Switch Operation

-Stomach Intestine Sparing Surgery – known as SIPS for short – is a procedure that involves a sleeve gastrectomy being performed to reroute the small intestine.
+Stomach Intestine Sparing Surgery – known as SIPS for short – is a procedure that involves a sleeve gastrectomy being performed along with surgery to reroute the small intestine.
 SIPS weight loss surgery produces malabsorption to effect weight loss.
 It also produces good control for diabetes – greater than 95% – and other obesity-related illnesses.
-A variation of this procedure is called duodenal switch surgery.
-Both of these procedures are performed in our Perth clinic by Mr Siva Gounder.
+This is a variation of the procedure called Duodenal switch surgery.

 It is recommended that a consultation with Mr Siva Gounder at one of our surgeries based in Perth be the first step should you be considering this type of surgery.

-Patient’s suffering from diabetes can often see high remission rates once they have managed to get their weight under control and stable
+Patient’s suffering from diabetes can often see high remission rates.

 Minimal risk of ulceration at the new joint (anastomosis)